schell/mogwai/cookbook/src/lists_of_components.md

 # A List of Components
 A list of components is a common interface pattern.
 In `mogwai` we can express this using two component definitions.
-In this example we'll use a `List` component and an `Item` component.
+In this example we'll use a `list` component and an `item` component.

 ### Contents
 - [Explanation](#explanation)